wojtekwalczak/data_science_primer/README.md

 #### Deep learning

+* \[[homepage](https://http://keras.io/) **_keras_** - a (very) high-level library for building the deep learning models.
+Under the hood Keras uses Theano or Tensorflow as its engine.
+It won't let you build your own innovative neural network algorithms, but it will surely let you play with most established ones, and build prototypes quickly.

 ## Alternatives to this document

 In case you think your profile does not fit mine, you can try one of the alternative point of views: